jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Dimension variables must be solvable from the input shapes

 `jax2tf` will generate code to derive the values of the dimension variables from the input shapes.
-This works only if dimension polynomials in the input shapes are linear.
+This works only if the symbolic dimensions in the input shapes are linear.
 For example, the following `polymorphic_shapes` will result in errors:

 ```python